top of page

 3. Two of a Kind

 There have been a number of two-person missions in American space history, beginning with the ten manned flights of the Gemini program in 1965 and 1966.
 The first four flights of the Space Shuttle (STS-1 through STS-4) carried two astronauts each.
 As of 2025, there have been three American two-person space missions in the 2020s: SpaceX Demo-2, the crewed test flight of SpaceX Crew Dragon, and Boeing Crew Flight Test, the crewed test flight of Boeing Starliner, both had a crew of two.
-SpaceX Crew-9 initially planned to transport a crew of four to the International Space Station, but due to technical issues with Starliner, launched with a crew of only two.
+SpaceX Crew-9 was scheduled to transport a crew of four to the International Space Station, but due to technical issues with Starliner, launched with a crew of only two.
+The Soviet Union conducted a number of two-person missions in the 60s, 70s, and 80s.

 Norman Rockwell's painting of Young and Grissom suiting up for Gemini 3